Key factors to consider when choosing an Optimist sail

 - Sail handling habits—whether they make frequent and precise adjustments or only when prompted.

 Trends and popularity can also influence sail choice.
-While certain brands are widely used, others outside the mainstream can also perform well, as evidenced by previous championships won with Windesign sails or the Dutch national team using Optimax sails (known primarily for spars).
+While certain brands are widely used, others outside the mainstream can also perform well, as evidenced by past championships won with Windesign sails or by the Dutch national team using Optimax sails.

 Summary of Popular Sails and Recommendations